mihir02rAut/CCNA-labs-packet-tracer/README.md

-# 🧠 CCNA Packet Tracer Labs & Mini Projects
+# 🧠 CCNA Packet Tracer Labs

 Welcome to my personal repository of hands-on **Cisco Packet Tracer labs** created while studing for the **CCNA (Cisco Certified Network Associate)** and working on a complate enterprise-grade network project.